How we can help

 a fresh start

 Sequestration is the Scottish term for Bankruptcy.
-The process of Sequestration in Scotland was modernised in 2008, again in November 2010 and again in April 2015.
-These changes have made Sequestration a viable debt relief solution for individuals in financial distress, and access to Sequestration is now available to anyone unable to pay their debts as they fall due.
+Sequestration is a viable debt relief solution for individuals in financial distress, and access to Sequestration is now available to anyone unable to pay their debts as they fall due.

 Sequestration is the Scottish term for Bankruptcy.
 The process of Sequestration in Scotland was modernised in 2016.
 These changes have made it a viable debt relief solution for individuals in financial distress, and access to Sequestration is now available to anyone unable to pay their debts as they fall due.